-Pierre-Alexandre Fillaire was born in Burgundy, France in 1992.
+Pierre-Alexandre Fillaire is a contemporary artist, costume designer and stylist based in Paris.
+He was born in Burgundy, France in 1992.
 He has lived in different regions, among them French Flanders, Provence, Thuringia Germany and London.

 These specific places have shaped his strong interest in the occidental studies of mores and traditional costumes with a specific enthusiasm towards the XIIIth century.